scottgallant/xaprb-src/content/blog/cursive.md

 child.

-I started to get interested in drawing at one time, and my wonderful, amazing wife dug through some old books she'd kept and found a copy of *Drawing On The Right Side Of The Brain.* Among other things, this book taught me the origins of the phrase "split-brain syndrome" that we use in clustered database systems.
+I started to get interested in drawing at one time, and my wonderful, amazing wife gave me a copy of *Drawing On The
+Right Side Of The Brain.* Among other things, this book taught me the origins of the phrase "split-brain syndrome" that we use in clustered database systems.
 (It comes from [Nobel-Prize-winning experiments on patients with severe